vmware/vic-product/installer/BUILD.md

 The build script pulls the desired versions of each included component into the build container.
-It accepts files in `scripts`, URLs, or revisions and automatically sets required environment variables.
+It accepts files in the `installer/build` directory, URLs, or revisions and automatically sets required environment variables.

 *You must specify build step `ova-dev` when calling build.sh*

 If called without any values, `build.sh` will get the latest build for each component
 ```
-./build/build.sh ova-dev
+sudo ./build/build.sh ova-dev
 ```

-If called with the values below, `build.sh` will include the Harbor version from `packer/scripts/harbor.tgz`, the VIC Engine version from `packer/scripts/vic.tar.gz`, and Admiral tag `vic_dev` (since `--admiral` was not specified it defaults to the `vic_dev` tag)
+If called with the values below, `build.sh` will include the Harbor version from `installer/build/harbor.tgz`, the VIC Engine version from `installer/build/vic.tar.gz`, and Admiral tag `vic_dev` (since `--admiral` was not specified it defaults to the `vic_dev` tag)
 ```
 ./build/build.sh ova-dev --harbor harbor.tgz --vicengine vic.tar.gz